This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 The Shore Oceanarium.
 An aquarium on the 2nd floor of the Shore Sky Tower, it has lots of small tanks and thus no large fish.

 From the mall, the walk crosses the river on another lovely pedestrian bridge and follows the side of the river.
 We saw a very large monitor lizard beside a small canal.
-When he ran out of walking room, he jumped in the water swimming using his long sinuous tail.
+When he ran out of the walking room, he jumped in the water swimming using his long sinuous tail.

 Kampung Kling Mosque.
 Originally built of wood in 1748, it was rebuilt with stone in 1872.
 It is a very unusual mosque with elements of Chinese and Malay design.
 It looks like a Chinese pagoda.
-Inside are gold corinthian columns. and a lovely flower tile border next to the roof.
+Inside are gold Corinthian columns. and a lovely flower tile border next to the roof.
 Outside is a 6-story stone minaret, a lovely ablution pool and a cemetery.

 Malacca House.
-A 150 year-old house that is over 200 feet long with original floor tiles and lovely thick wood doors.
+A 150-year-old house that is over 200 feet long with original floor tiles and lovely thick wood doors.
 Many of the things are for sale.
 8 R

 Baba and Nyona Heritage Museum.
 Four generations of a Chinese family lived in this lavishly decorated house.
 18R